Julia Carpenter

-Julia Carpenter is a fictional superheroine character appearing in American comic books published by Marvel Comics.
-Created by Jim Shooter and Mike Zeck, the character first appeared Secret Wars #6 (October 1984).
+Julia Carpenter is a superhero appearing in American comic books published by Marvel Comics.
+Created by Jim Shooter and Mike Zeck, the character first appeared in Secret Wars #6 (October 1984).
 Julia Carpenter was known as the second Spider-Woman, later as the second Arachne, and then as the second Madame Web.

-The character will be portrayed in live-action by Sydney Sweeney in the Sony's Spider-Man Universe film Madame Web (2024).
+Julia Carpenter as Spider-Woman appears in Spider-Man: Across the Spider-Verse (2023), and the Sony's Spider-Man Universe (SSU) film Madame Web (2024) under her maiden name Julia Cornwall, portrayed by Sydney Sweeney.

 Publication history

 As Spider-Woman, the character debuted in issue 6 of the first Secret Wars limited series in 1984.
 She was among the villains and was unknown to all other characters.
 Since that series, she has appeared as a starring character in Avengers West Coast and Force Works as well as a supporting character in the third Spider-Woman series, whose main character was Mattie Franklin.
 Julia starred in her own four-part Spider-Woman miniseries which explained her origin and the origin of her enemies, Death Web.